Is it its intense flavor? Perhaps the way it’s harvested?

 As mentioned earlier, coffee grown in Sumatra contains high moisture levels.
 Therefore, it’ll continue to ferment during storage and all the way up to before roasting.
 The fermentation will help develop the dynamic flavors above.
 When drinking Sumatra coffee, the complexity of it will create a unique tasting experience.

-If you are interested in trying this unique flavor, here are some options to try:
+If you’re a coffee drinker who’s interested in trying this unique flavor, here are some options to try:

 Since we’re talking about coffee from Sumatra and Indonesia, how can we not talk about the famous Kopi Luwak!

 Kopi Luwak is another interesting coffee that’s unique to the Sumatra islands.
 Kopi Luwak is known as ‘the most expensive coffee in the world‘, and for a good reason.
 This type of coffee is produced in one of the most unusual ways you’ll ever hear.